This content mentions depression and anxiety, which some people may find triggering.

 How can children be affected?

-Many children who have a parent with a mental health problem don’t experience any negative effects.
-But if their parent isn’t getting enough support, some children can be affected.
+Many children with a parent with a mental health problem don’t experience any negative effects.
+But some children can be affected if their parent isn’t getting enough support.
 They might:

 - worry about their parent